Aris-Offline/MCSkinn/README.md

 In addition, something really unexpected and unpleasant happened to us recently, one of our open-source projects, was humiliated by someone, and that really hurt us and the whole community.
 Since the new MCSkinn has refactored ALL of the code, and no GPL-based code is used, we're afraid that the same thing will happen again.
 So, we have nothing to do but to make MCSkinn a closed-source project.
 I'm sorry for this decision, but I hope you can understand.
 For more information about the incident, please check here: https://docs.inkore.net/blog/2024/09/17/reflection-interest-in-opensource-community (that really hurt us a lot).

 We're still working on the new MCSkinn, and it's not ready yet, so we can't release it to the public now.
-However, we strongly welcome you to our community and let you know when it's ready.
+However, we strongly welcome you to our community and let you know when the new version's ready.
 Please stay tuned, we really don't want you to miss the brand new MCSkinn.

 > Join the MCSkinn community